sebastian-adam/angular_meal_tracker/README.md

 ***

 ## Description
-This app allows a user to log foods they've eaten each day, including details about the meal and its number of calories.
+This app allows a dieting user to log cheat meals they've eaten each day, including details about the meal and its number of calories, sodium, and sugar.

 ## Setup